krebcarl/CookieCache/DesignDoc.md

 For more information about using Service Proxies check out https://docs.microsoft.com/en-us/dotnet/api/microsoft.servicefabric.services.remoting.client.serviceproxy?view=azure-dotnet .

 ## Scenario: Adding product to the Cart
-Below is a diagram showing the flow when a user presses the "Add To Cart" button on the CookieCache.html page to add something to their cart.
+Below is a diagram showing the flow when a user presses the "Add To Cart" button on the CookieCache.html page to add something to their cart. **NOTE:** When the Add To Cart button is pressed, an HTTP request is sent in the JavaScript to the Stateless Service and then the Stateless Service is sending a service proxy to the Stateful Service where all of the checking, verification, and adding to the cart is done.
 ![alt text](https://github.com/krebcarl/CookieCache/blob/carly1/Add%20to%20Cart%20Design%20Flow%20Diagram.JPG "Log Title Text 2")

 ## Misc.
 Design Details
-#### Stateless Service Hit
-#### Inventory Display
 #### Application Manifest/ Manifest Files